(This post may contain affiliate links. Please read our disclosure policy for more information.)

 58. Have an Old-Fashioned Mountain Christmas

-The setting of John Denver’s The Christmas Gift is filled with the holiday spirit each year, complete with chestnuts roasting on an open fire.
-This free event in Georgetown CO is held over two weekends in December.
-Click here for Georgetown Christmas Market dates and the schedule of events.
+The setting of John Denver’s The Christmas Gift is filled with the holiday spirit each year.
+The Georgetown Christmas Market, complete with chestnuts roasting on an open fire. is a free, two-weekend event.
+The exact dates and the schedule of events are posted on their website.

 59. Ski Like the Locals

 One of the most popular things to do in Colorado in the winter is to spend a day skiing at any of the world-famous ski resorts.
-Many know the biggest resorts in Vail, Aspen, and Telluride, but local ski areas are often overlooked.
+Many know the biggest resorts in Vail, Aspen, and Telluride, but many overlook the local ski areas.
 Enjoy the best of Colorado skiing with fewer crowds, lower lift ticket prices, and shorter walks from the car to the lift.

 60. Summit the Mountain on a Snowmobile